-1. You’re Using the Wrong Mode
+1. Consider the Mode of Communication

-After realizing that they were using the wrong mode or channel to reach these employees, Vivint looked for a mobile-first solution that could effectively connect desk workers with field teams.
+After realizing that they were using the wrong mode to reach these employees, Vivint looked for a mobile-first solution that could effectively connect desk workers with field teams.
 After deploying Zinc’s All Mode Communication Platform, communication quickly dropped to the bottom of the complaints list.

 Just as it’s important for communication to easily flow up and down, it must also flow horizontally across teams.
-Unfortunately, many companies with deskless workers overlook this necessity and fail to provide a secure platform for workplace communication.
+Unfortunately, many companies with dispersed workers overlook this necessity and fail to provide a secure platform for workplace communication.